Frequently Asked Questions

 On the Pax Dei launcher: If a player already owns a Founder’s Pack, their upgrade options will be available on playpaxdei.com.

-On Steam: If a player already owns a Founder’s Pack, their upgrade options will be available in the “DLC” section of Pax Dei’s library page.
+On Steam and the Epic Games Store: If a player already owns a Founder’s Pack, their upgrade options will be available in the “DLC” section of Pax Dei’s library page.

 Learn more on our Support site.